 - Heavy coverage can take some weeks or months to be washed away by rain even if the insect producing the honeydew has been controlled

 Chemical control of the sooty mould growth itself is not required.
-However, control of the sap-sucking insect responsible for the honeydew on which the mould is growing may involve the use of pesticides.
+However, control of the sap-sucking insect responsible for the honeydew on which the mould is growing may, depending on the gardener's approach, involve the use of pesticides.

 Honeydew contains high levels of sugars and a range of other nutrients.
 The sooty mould fungi use these for growth.
 Sooty mould growth is most prevalent where air circulation is poor and humidity high, providing periods of extended wetness (although heavy rain may sometimes wash the growth from the leaf surface).

 Occasionally, sooty mould growth develops on sugary, sticky exudates produced by the leaves of the plant itself.
 Certain plants (e.g. some Cistus species) are more likely to produce such exudates.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.